jbovee/jbovee.github.io/_projects/stop-list.md

 end: 2017-11-01
 ---

+I am still writing the full post, so for the moment this page just has an outline.

 - Learning to use context menus
 - Targeting just links, and only specific kinds
 - Parsing single video url out of playlist link